THE UBIQUITOUS 'BEFORE' SHOT

 While I was working on the cabinet I was also working on the consoles, which took a bit of doing.
 I assembled the console without the aluminium first.
 The bottom of the aluminium has a lip.
 Here you see the method I use to bend the aluminium neatly.
 I had a couple of pieces cut for me at a metal shop.
 Always clamp the shortest part of the bend, in this case the lip.
 Then bend by pushing it over with a straight piece of wood. when it's bent as far as you can go (and assuming you want a 90 degree bend) and with the piece of wood as a barrier, you can tap it with a hammer until it's really flat.
 On my console, once I had a lip on the plate, I screwed it onto the MDF and then bent it over and clamped it in place.
 Then I drilled all the necessary holes.
 Not perfect, since the ali will spring back about half way if I take all the buttons off.
 A little bit of heat from a primus on the radius would fix that I guess.
 Note the difference in size of the joystick holes in the MDF and ali.
 This is to trap the dust cover between the two.
 Joystick screws are also hidden under the ali.Once the holes are drilled I then covered the aluminium in vinyl contact.
 This was why I used metal in the first place.
 I knew if I just painted the console it would wear off very quickly.
 If I covered the MDF with contact it wouldn't stick very well and it would trap a whole heap of dust underneath.
 As it was, it was very hard to keep the ali clean while covering it but it was worth it.
 Wiping with a clean cloth and meths helped.

 in the the last pic you can see how I wired up the controls.
-Soldered since I no longer have a pair of crimp pliers! note the on-on toggle switch for the monitor motor.
+Soldered.
+I later built an upright cab and I just bought a JAMMA harness from ebay for that.
+You get all the wires and connectors, and more options. note the on-on toggle switch for the monitor motor.
 I used slightly thicker wire for the toggle than the 25 core data cable I used for the controls since I anticipated up to one amp coursing through it.
-Fwoar! bit of a contrast to 500 amp truck starters...
+Fwoar!

 Look familiar now?